v47-io/jaffree/README.md

 - Revamped process execution using different method of launching processes
 - No more puller threads for process stdout and stderr (handled by NuProcess)
-- Using ForkJoinPool to run async tasks
-- Clean async API using Java Future
+- Proper async API using CompletionStage
 - Async FFprobe execution, not just FFmpeg
 - Using the latest versions of all dependencies and plugins
 - Gradle instead of Maven
-- JDK support starts at 11
+- JDK support starts at 11 (dropped support for Java 1.8)

 ## Dependencies